arjit-32/csprimer/src/content/articles/git-introduction.md

 ![image.png](https://res.cloudinary.com/dwa6rcttw/image/upload/v1741776562/image_1_zzoyef.png)

-Git tracks changes as a series of commits, forming a history of modifications.
-Each new commit builds upon the previous one.
+Git records changes through commits, each representing a snapshot of the codebase.
+This creates a clear and traceable history

 For example, in the diagram above: